 Advocate Muhammad Abduroaf – If you are not part of the legal fraternity (paralegal, attorney or advocate), Advocate Muhammad Abduroaf is a lawyer, more specific an Advocate of the High Court of South Africa, or, as sometimes referred by others, as a Barrister.
-He was admitted as an advocate and practiced as such for the past 15 years.
+He was admitted as an advocate and practised as such for almost 20 years.

 Advocate Abduroaf is quite educated in the law, holding a Bachelor of Laws Degree (LL.B) and a Master of Laws (LL.M) Degree on his back, both from the University of the Western Cape, Cape Town, South Africa.
 His Master’s Degree was in Constitutional Litigation and the courses that he completed were International Environmental Law and Constitutional Criminal Justice.
 His mini-thesis was entitled “A right to protected rivers: An analysis of the fulfilment of the State’s Constitutional obligation to take reasonable legislative and other measures that promote the conservation and secure the sustainable use of rivers in South Africa.”

 As for his current practising of law, Advocate Abduroaf specializes in litigation and complicated legal issues.
 Therefore, legal problem solving is his game.
 The nature of litigation could either be commercial, criminal, constitutional or family, to mention a few.
 If you, however, ask him what his forte is as an Advocate, he would answer, “the application of constitutional, or human rights Law into the various laws that he practices.”
 Sounds confusing?
 We know.